 Keyser wins Ron Mathias tourney; Allegany, Fort Hill win WestMAC games; Rams top Preston

 Apr.
-21—KEYSER, W.Va. — No. 3 Keyser went 4-0 on Friday and Saturday to win the Ron Mathias Tournament, routing Hedgesville, 10-1, in five innings to capture the championship.
+23—KEYSER, W.Va. — No. 3 Keyser went 4-0 on Friday and Saturday to win the Ron Mathias Tournament, routing Hedgesville, 10-1, in five innings to capture the championship.

 Rylee Mangold pitched a one-hitter with 12 strikeouts to shut down Hedgesville in the final bout.
 She allowed one run and walked one.